 Find out whether the institution holding your CD allows for prematurity instructions.
 If it does, you can tell the bank in writing what to do with the CD upon maturity and you won’t have to worry about taking action on a specific date in the future.

 Once you buy a CD, track your maturity date.
 “Something as simple as marking your calendar or setting up a reminder on your phone with the maturity date should do the trick,” Erhart-Graves says.

 Alternatives for forgetful savers

 If you’re concerned that you might forget about your CD maturing, keeping your money in a regular savings account or money market account may suit you better.
-With interest rates at historic lows, there is not much difference between yields on short-term CDs and more liquid savings accounts.
+Interest rates are rising and you can find banks paying competitive yields on traditional savings accounts if you shop around.